 The things you write about are attractive to you.
 Given the right conditions, you don’t need to be forced to write; you are eager to think about and write about these things.
-Or the conditions may just not be right for you.
+The conditions just may not be right for you…

-Freedom, structure, and pressure
+Freedom, structure, and pressure.

 The fence that contains the pasture provides just enough pressure to keep the cattle in that field grazing the grass.
 Dividing your pasture into paddocks and moving cattle through gates allows you to make sure certain areas are neither undergrazed or overgrazed.

-The parts you like about your writing will get you writing and keep you writing, but you need some fence-like structures in your practice to ensure that you keep writing even through some of the less attractive bits so that you can submit your writing for publication.
+Just like the parts you like about your writing will get you writing and keep you writing, but you need some fence-like structures in your practice to ensure that you keep writing, even through some of the less attractive bits, so that you can submit your writing for publication.

 The information provided about cattle behaviour prompted me to think about the impact of these structures and when that structure becomes pressure.
 The fence is not really perceived as pressure by the cattle.
 They are able to move freely in the paddock, close enough to the rest of the herd without feeling crowded.
 There is enough grass for everyone.

 It is at the point of moving the cattle to the next field that normal herding practice, with corner fences, and 3 herders working from behind the cattle, introduces pressure.
 Pressure changes cattle behaviour.
 These facts are not contested.

 You, like the cattle, often try to break free of where you are being herded.
 You develop a strong urge to go back to that part of the process where you were not under pressure and sometimes that means escaping the line and not going through the gate.

-Appropriate amounts of pressure
+Appropriate amounts of pressure.

-In Part 2, Marble goes on to explain how his method, which other farmers routinely tell him “will never work”, actually works.
+In Part 2, John goes on to explain how his method, which other farmers routinely tell him “will never work”, actually works.
 It is based on reducing the pressure to only what is necessary to get the desired outcome.
 Instead of managing the problematic parts of cattle behaviour under pressure, he eliminates that behaviour by using middle-run gates & leading the cattle.